dogsbodytech/dbt-lambda-functions/README.md

 Shared (library) files are in the `includes` subdirectory.
 This folder is automatically included in each function.

+### Branches
+All development should be done in the `dev` branch ;-)

+Once you have tested it (in AWS) then it can be moved to the XXXX branch and re-deployed

 ### On commit
 GitHub Actions deploy all the functions to AWS Lambda